 The same effect can be achieved by painting with water form the pan, too.
 Or, use this as a time to add more colors.
 The key is to add only a little and let this fun science activity work its magic.

-How is this a Matter and Mixtures STEAM Activity for Preschoolers?
+How is This a Matter and Mixtures STEAM Activity for Preschoolers?

 Use this as an opportunity to delve into the process of science and art.
 Painting with oil is a fun art project for kids, but also a beautiful science craft that serves as a neat science experiment, too.